YangLiu-CS/YangLiu-CS.github.io/_pages/about.md

 News
 ------
+- Our recent work, “HearForce: Force Estimation for Manual Toothbrushing with Earables,” has been accepted for publication in IMWUT 2025!

+- Our recent work, “EarMeter: Continuous Respiration Volume Monitoring with Earables,” has been accepted for publication in IMWUT 2025!

 - Our recent work, “Measuring Cardiac Stroke Volume Through In-ear Audio Sensing,” has been accepted for publication in Nature Communications!

 - Our latest work, "A Survey of Earable Technology: Trends, Tools, and the Road Ahead", is now available on https://arxiv.org/abs/2506.05720.